Roiqk7/isEven/README.md

 ```
 git https://github.com/Roiqk7/isEven
 ```
+2. Default `isEven.cpp` supports integers from 1 to 600420 (because github doesn't allow for larger files).
+If thats fine for you, you can stop there.
+Else if you want more integers, follow this tutorial.
-2. Open your terminal
+3. Open your terminal
-3. Go into the repo directory
+4. Go into the repo directory
-4. Run `python3 build.py`
+5. Run `python3 build.py`
-5. Everything is set and done!
+6. Everything is set and done!

 # How to use? <a name="HowToUse"></a>